data project

 return 'healthy'

 All four article trajectories now classify correctly.
-At N=1,500 trajectories across five patterns, V3 achieves 94% overall accuracy and a macro F1 of 0.94 — compared to 76% and 0.69 for V1.
+At N=1,500 independently-generated synthetic trajectories across five patterns, V3 achieves 80% overall accuracy and a macro F1 of 0.79.
+Recovery classifies at near-perfect precision; the weaker patterns — early_collapse, late_drift, and steady_degradation — cluster around F1 = 0.70–0.75, reflecting genuine boundary ambiguity between categories rather than classifier bugs.

 How Noise Degrades Classification